Chapter 1: Goddamnit, Not This Again

 He bit his lip.
 "Eight hours is the recommended.
 I'm usually good about following it, so I thought I could get away with longer this one time, but it's been a really, really long day and I forgot it-"

 Leaf was withdrawing and babbling, his normal reaction when he was overly anxious.
 Chip reached for his hand and squeezed it reassuringly.
 "I'm not gonna yell at you, dude.
-It's okay, we all do dumb shit sometimes.
-If you've been wearing it for too long, take it off now.
-No reason to wait longer."
+It's okay, we forget shit sometimes.
+If you've been wearing it for too long, take it off now.“

 Leaf nodded hesitantly.
 He stepped off of the bed and walked toward the closet.
 Chip laid back on the bed to wait, only half paying attention to Leaf's movements.
 Leaf stopped and looked as though he wanted to say something, but turned back to the closet and searched for something instead.